OKAMca/node-red-contrib-chatbot/README.md

 ```

 This is how **Node-RED** works: for every incoming event a message (the *msg* object) is generated and it's sent across the flow based on the wiring.
-The **payload** key contains the real content of the message (could be a incoming text message or a buffer for an image, etc) while the **originalMessage** contains the tracking of the conversation.
+The **chatbot** key contains the real content of the message (could be a incoming text message or a buffer for an image, etc) while the **originalMessage** contains the tracking of the conversation.

-Inside a **Function node** you're free to modify the payload of a message and everything will still work as long as the originalMessage is kept intact and passed through the next node.
+Inside a **Function node** you're free to modify the chatbot of a message and everything will still work as long as the originalMessage is kept intact and passed through the next node.

 For every message node it's possible to prepare the message in the upstream node, for an image for example

 ![Prepare text in upstream node](./docs/images/example-programmatically-image.png)

-Here the `File node` puts the loaded file into the payload as a Buffer (keeping the rest of the *msg* object intact), the Image node reads it and prepare the proper payload for the sender node.
+Here the `File node` puts the loaded file into the chatbot as a Buffer (keeping the rest of the *msg* object intact), the Image node reads it and prepare the proper chatbot for the sender node.

 Generally every message node (like Text, Image, etc) should be wired to a sender.

-**So the key concept is that every node in Node-RED should preserve the msg object, change its payload as needed and passed through the next node.**
+**So the key concept is that every node in Node-RED should preserve the msg object, change its chatbot as needed and passed through the next node.**

  Keep in mind that if a Function node make some changes to a *msg* object **and has a sibling** (another node is connected to the same upstream node), the message node must be cloned

 ```
 var cloned = RED.util.cloneMessage(msg);
-cloned.payload = 'My payload';
+cloned.chatbot = 'My chatbot';
 return cloned;
 ```

 The reason is that **Node-RED** is asynchronous and single threaded, the *msg* object sent to the sibling nodes is the very same instance.
-It's not possible to tell which node will be executed first, so if the first executed node changes the *msg* object , the second one will receive a different payload causing unwanted side effects very difficult to track down.
+It's not possible to tell which node will be executed first, so if the first executed node changes the *msg* object , the second one will receive a different chatbot causing unwanted side effects very difficult to track down.

 ## Changelog